 I’m alone on a bicycle in a forest in Sweden.
 I left from Stockholm 6 hours ago, headed south, with only 50 kronor, and I’m getting hungry.
 I don’t know the way back.

 We’re in a filthy dorm-room apartment in Guilin, China, studying at the local university.
 At the local grocery store, we choose from a bin of live frogs.

-The India Embassy official hands me a pseudo-passport that says I am now officially a “Person of Indian Origin” - a pseudo-citizen of India.
+The India Embassy official hands me a pseudo-passport that says I am now officially an Overseas Citizen of India.

 I’m in the back of a truck in Cambodia, soaking wet, hitching a ride back to Phnom Penh after an all day bike ride.
 The roads were flooded but we rode our bikes through anyway, Mekong River water waist-high.

 That week I speak at four conferences in Cambodia, Singapore, Brunei, and Indonesia.
-By the 4th one, my American accent has started to morph into something kind of Asian.
+By the fourth one, my American accent has started to morph into something kind of Asian.